MadhusaK/SIR-Modelling/README.md

 SIR-Modelling
 =============

 Standard simple SIR (Susceptible, Infected, and Recovered) Model for a ficticious virus.
-No Births or Growths.
+No Births or Deaths.

 DE's: